NixOS/nixos-homepage/core/src/pages/privacy.md

 E-mail: foundation@nixos.org

-The responsible entity is the natural or legal person who, alone or jointly with others, decides on the purposes and means of the proces sing of personal data (e.g., names, e-mail addresses, etc.).
+The responsible entity is the natural or legal person who, alone or jointly with others, decides on the purposes and means of the processing of personal data (e.g., names, e-mail addresses, etc.).

 ### Storage Duration